-By the conclusion of this module, the reader should be able to:
+By the conclusion of this module, the nurse should be able to:

 - Discuss the basics of the endogenous endocannabinoid system and how exogenous cannabinoids may affect this system.

-- Appraise the current state of the medical evidence for the use of medical marijuana and cannabinoids in the treatment of pain, multiple sclerosis, epilepsy/seizures, neurological disorders, cancer and gastrointestinal disorders.
+- Appraise the legal history of cannabis, the current state of the medical evidence for the use of medical marijuana and cannabinoids in the treatment of various conditions including pain, multiple sclerosis, epilepsy/seizures, neurological disorders, cancer and gastrointestinal disorders.

 - Formulate a concise list of risks, adverse effects, and considerations to discuss with patients prior to cannabinoid treatment or certification.

 Medicinal properties of cannabis have been largely credited to the two most biologically active phytocannabinoids, Δ9-tetrahydrocannabinol (THC) and cannabidiol (CBD) (Mouhamed, et al., 2018).
 CBD was isolated in 1940, and THC was isolated in 1964.
-In the 1990s, the human endocannabinoid system was discovered, and the cannabinoid receptors, CB1 and CB2, were cloned (Rosenberg, Tsien, Whalley, & Devinsky, 2015).
+In the 1990s, the human endocannabinoid system was discovered, and the cannabinoid receptors, CB1 and CB2, were cloned (Rosenberg et al., 2015).
 The CB1 receptor is found mainly in the nervous system, but also in the cardiovascular, visual, and gastrointestinal (GI) systems while CB2 is found mainly in the immune system.
 There are two major endogenous ligands that have been identified, N-arachidonoyl-ethanolamine (AEA or anandamide) and 2-arachidonoyl-glycerol (2-AG), which are released from post-synaptic neurons and activate receptors on the pre-synaptic neurons, thus inhibiting the release of neurotransmitters.
-These neurotransmitters attach to target organs throughout the body regulating cognition, coordination, memory, appetite, pain perception, heart rate, gastric motility, intraocular pressure, and immune function.
+These neurotransmitters attach to target organs throughout the body, regulating cognition, coordination, memory, appetite, pain perception, heart rate, gastric motility, intraocular pressure, and immune function.
 THC is a partial agonist with a higher affinity for CB1 versus CB2, and CBD shows a lower affinity for both CB1 and CB2 as compared to THC.
-While THC is responsible for the majority of the drug’s psychoactive properties, CBD is thought to be non-addictive, non-psychoactive and potentially contains anti-inflammatory, anti-oxidant, and neuroprotective properties.
-The primary mechanism for action of CBD is largely unknown and continues to be studied, as it is believed to not be primarily mediated via the aforementioned CB1 and CB2 receptors due to CBD’s low affinity (Schrot & Hubbard, 2016).
+While THC is responsible for the majority of the drug’s psychoactive properties, CBD is thought to be non-addictive, non-psychoactive, and potentially contains anti-inflammatory, antioxidant, and neuroprotective properties.
+The primary mechanism of action for CBD is largely unknown and continues to be studied, as it is believed to not be primarily mediated via the aforementioned CB1 and CB2 receptors due to CBD’s low affinity (Schrot & Hubbard, 2016).

 The bulk of cannabis research is early and inconclusive.
-According to Whiting, et al. (2015), there is moderate quality evidence based on existing studies to support the use of nabiximols or smoked THC, neither of which are currently FDA approved for use in the US, for chronic cancer or neuropathic pain.
-This is based on 28 studies reviewed, most of moderate quality.
-Of these studies, 13 were conducted with nabiximols, 5 with nabilone, 4 with smoked THC, and 2 with dronabinol.
-12 of these studies focused on neuropathic pain, as well as three on diabetic neuropathy, three on cancer pain, and two each on HIV neuropathy and fibromyalgia (Whiting, et al., 2015).
-Regarding the treatment of acute pain with cannabinoids, there was one randomized placebo-controlled trial of smoked cannabis and dronabinol in which researchers found decreased pain sensitivity and increased pain tolerance versus placebo, but this study was small (N=30) so more information will be needed.
-A similarly sized trial showed nabilone to be superior to ibuprofen in the treatment of medication overuse headaches.
-Chronic, non-cancer pain was studied in four trials with inconsistent results.
-(Mouhamed, et al., 2018).
+According to Whiting and colleagues (2018), there is moderate quality evidence based on existing studies to support the use of nabiximols (Sativex) or smoked THC (neither of which are currently FDA approved for use in the US) for chronic cancer or neuropathic pain.
+This determination is based on 28 studies reviewed, most of which were deemed moderate quality research.
+Of these studies, thirteen were conducted with nabiximols (Sativex), five with nabilone (Cesamet), four with smoked THC, and two with dronabinol (Marinol, Syndros).
+Twelve of these studies focused on neuropathic pain, with three premised on diabetic neuropathy, three on cancer pain, two on HIV neuropathy, and two on fibromyalgia (Whiting, et al., 2015).
+Regarding the treatment of acute pain with cannabinoids, there was one randomized placebo-controlled trial of smoked cannabis and dronabinol (Marinol, Syndros) in which researchers found decreased pain sensitivity and increased pain tolerance versus placebo, but this study was small (N=30) so more information is needed for definitive conclusions to be translated to larger populations.
+A similarly sized trial showed nabilone (Cesamet) to be superior to ibuprofen (Motrin) in the treatment of medication overuse headaches.
+Chronic, non-cancer pain was studied in four trials with inconsistent results (Mouhamed et al., 2018).

-Cannabis use has been studied for numerous complaints within patients diagnosed with Multiple Sclerosis (MS).
+Cannabis use has been studied for numerous ailments reported by patients diagnosed with Multiple Sclerosis (MS).
 The American Academy of Neurology reviewed the literature related to patients with MS and rated the evidence for the use of oral cannabis extract (CBD or combination CBD/THC) in the treatment of patient-reported spasticity, central pain, and painful spasms an “A” (effective).
-They rated the treatment of the same symptoms with dronabinol, nabilone, or nabiximols a “B” (probably effective).
-In the treatment of MS-related bladder frequency, nabiximols treatment also received a rating of “B”.
-Oral cannabis extract was given a “B” rating for probably Ineffective in the treatment of bladder complaints and tremors in MS patients.
-Nabiximols use in the treatment of tremors was given a “C” rating for possibly ineffective, and smoked cannabis was rated a “U” for insufficient evidence (Schrot & Hubbard, 2016).
-In a separate review of existing literature, 14 studies that were assessed to establish the use of dronabinol, nabilone, nabiximols, or oral CBD/THC tablets to treat spasticity in 2,280 MS or spinal cord injury patients was rated as “moderate” quality.
+They rated the treatment of the same symptoms with dronabinol (Marinol, Syndros), nabilone (Cesamet), or nabiximols (Sativex) a “B” (probably effective).
+In the treatment of MS-related bladder frequency, nabiximols (Sativex) treatment also received a rating of “B”.
+Oral cannabis extract was given a “B” rating for probably ineffective in the treatment of bladder complaints and tremors in MS patients.
+Nabiximols (Sativex) use in the treatment of tremors was given a “C” rating for possibly ineffective, and smoked cannabis was rated a “U” for insufficient evidence (Schrot & Hubbard, 2016).
+In a separate review of existing literature, fourteen studies were assessed to establish the use of dronabinol (Marinol, Syndros), nabilone (Cesamet), nabiximols (Sativex), or oral CBD/THC tablets to treat spasticity in 2,280 MS or spinal cord injury patients and were rated as “moderate” quality.
 In those studies, cannabinoids were associated with greater improvements in spasticity versus placebo but failed to reach statistical significance (Whiting, et al., 2015).
-Despite some of these positive findings, there is currently no evidence that medical cannabis has an overall effect on the progression of MS (Mouhamed, et al., 2018).
+Despite some of these positive findings, there is currently no evidence that medical cannabis has an overall effect on slowing the progression of MS (Mouhamed, et al., 2018).

-The use of cannabinoids in oncology patients have been moderately successful when used to treat cancer related pain, but studies used smoked THC and nabiximols only, neither of which are currently FDA approved (see further details above).
-Otherwise, there exists low-quality evidence that nabiximols and dronabinol are effective for nausea and vomiting related to chemotherapy agents (see further details below).
-Both dronabinol and nabilone are currently approved for this use.
-(Whiting, et al., 2015).
-The National Cancer Institute (NCI) reports a beneficial effect of the cannabinoids dronabinol and nabilone when used for nausea and vomiting related to chemotherapy but reported inconclusive evidence on the use of smoked/inhaled cannabis for chemotherapy-related nausea and vomiting (NCI, 2018).
+The use of cannabinoids in cancer patients has been moderately successful when used to treat cancer-related pain; however, studies have used smoked THC and nabiximols (Sativex) only, neither of which are currently FDA approved, as outlined earlier within this module.
+Otherwise, there remains low-quality evidence that dronabinol (Marinol, Syndros) is effective for nausea and vomiting related to chemotherapy agents, despite FDA-approval for this indication (Whiting, et al., 2015).
+The National Cancer Institute (NCI, 2020) reports a beneficial effect of the cannabinoids dronabinol (Marinol, Syndros) and nabilone (Cesamet) when used for nausea and vomiting related to chemotherapy but found inconclusive evidence on the use of smoked/inhaled cannabis for chemotherapy-related nausea and vomiting (NCI, 2020).
 According to the American Cancer Society (ACS), there is potential evidence based on in vitro studies that THC and CBD can slow the growth and potentially even cause cell death in certain types of cancer cells.
-In preclinical trials cannabinoids reduced the spread of some form of cancers.
-While early clinical trials of cannabinoid use in cancer patients have proven safe, they have not yet proven to be effective in curing or helping to control the disease (American Cancer Society, 2017).
+In preclinical trials, cannabinoids reduced the spread of some form of cancers.
+While early clinical trials of cannabinoid use in cancer patients have proven safe, they have not yet proven to be effective in curing or helping to control the disease (ACS, 2017).
 A study completed in Israel assessed the potential effect of THC and CBD in neuroblastoma, the most common extracranial solid tumor in pediatric patients.
 The in vitro portion of the study indicated that both THC and CBD had antitumor activity, reducing the viability and invasiveness of the tumor cells and in some cases inducing apoptosis.
 CBD was the more effective of the two compounds.
 In the in vivo portion of their study, neuroblastoma tumors were induced in non-obese diabetic immunodeficient mice and the mice were then treated for 14 days with either THC, CBD, pure ethanol (control), or were untreated.
 CBD slowed the growth of the tumors, as did THC, but to a lesser degree.
-While the exact mechanisms for how these drugs produced the observed effects is yet to be fully understood, the authors understandably suggested larger, more in-depth studies in the future to further explore this potential (Fisher, et al., 2016).
-According to the NCI, a small pilot study investigating intratumoral injections of THC in nine patients with recurrent glioblastoma multiforme (GBM) showed no clinical benefit but a good safety profile.
-A trial in Israel testing oral CBD in patients with recurrent solid tumors has no published results yet.
-A phase II study done in the United Kingdom using nabiximols with temozolomide in patients with GBM has 21 enrolled subjects with final results still pending (NCI, 2018).
+While the exact mechanisms for how these drugs produced the observed effects is yet to be fully understood, the authors understandably suggested larger, more in-depth studies in the future to further explore this potential (Fisher et al., 2016).

 Adverse Effects and Patient Counseling